Last updated June 19, 2024.

 Numerous studies have shown that yoga benefits those with depression.

-One study on participants with major depression found that 20 sessions of yoga led to an elevation of mood and reduction of anger and anxiety.
+One study on participants with major depression found that 20 sessions of yoga led to an elevation of mood and a reduction of anger and anxiety.

 Another study on young adults with mild depression found that biweekly yoga classes resulted in improved mood and reduced anxiety and fatigue.